Megara (band): Eurovision Song Contest 2024

 In 2024, the band participated in the Sammarinese preselection Una Voce per San Marino 2024 with the song "11:11".
 The song was originally intended to compete in Benidorm Fest 2024, but was not selected by broadcaster RTVE.
 To comply with Sammarinese selection regulations, verses in the Italian language were added.
 They competed in the second semi-final, and, after qualifying to the second chance round on 23 February 2024, advanced to the final.
 They were declared the winners of the competition by a five-member professional jury, and were thus selected to represent the country in the Eurovision Song Contest 2024.
 They failed to qualify from the second semi-final on 9 May 2024, placing 14th out of 16 with 16 points.

 Musical style

-The band have coined their musical style as "fucksia rock", a combination of electronic, dance and rock genres.
+The band have cited their musical style as "fucksia rock", a combination of electronic, dance and rock genres.
 The band stated that they coined the term out of disdain of being put into one genre, with Rober Bueno stating in an interview, "we didn't see ourselves pigeonholed into any [genres]... [it] encompasses several styles.
 We like pop or rock and we express our tastes in our songs.
 And it has a mix of all that".
 In another interview, the band described their music as "the perfect mix between the sinister and cotton candy".